blcxtranslations/blcx/_translated/chapter-0050.md

 In particular, the purification of the low-grade pills was very successful, but the speed of the mid-grade pills was slower.
 He had also reached a bottleneck in the circulation of the star ocean.
 If he wanted to break through, he would need to raise his cultivation but one layer because the capabilities of the star ocean were directly related to the level of cultivation.

 The reason Lin Xuan purified so many pills at once was because he was planning to do some closed door cultivation for a little while.
-This time, he would stop at nothing to enter into the latter layers of the Spirit Gathering stage, and achieve the fifth layer.
+This time, he would stop at nothing to enter into the latter layers of the Spirit Condensation stage, and achieve the fifth layer.

 Setting his goal, he strived to accomplish it.
 At present, all the preparations have been completed.